AliTaee/AliTaee/README.md

 ## Hi there 👋

-As a Senior Front-end Developer with more than 4 years of experience in building responsive websites and web applications, I am always looking for a way to improve my work and team performance, from adding documents and unit tests to contributing my knowledge and giving feedback in code reviews.
-I enjoy Music, Photography, Novels, Travel and Technology.
+I’m a Senior Front-end Developer with more than 5 years of experience.
+I have a self-taught spirit and I have a passion for Front-end Development because for me it’s a combination of art and development.
+For most of my career, I’ve worked with JavaScript and React but I’m open to learning new technologies.
+I like to help other people with what I know and interact with them and get their feedbacks to improve my self and the project.
+I enjoy Music, Books, Photography, Board games, Running, and Travel.

 ### 👨‍💻 My portfolio